RyanBijkerk/logitblog-website/_posts/2020-07-12-moved-away-from-wordpress-to-github-pages.md

 tags: [Blog, GitHub Pages, Jekyll]
 image: assets/images/posts/2020-07-12-moved-away-from-wordpress-to-github-pages/moved-away-from-wordpress-to-github-pages-feature-image.png
 ---
 It took me some time to move all the posts, but it has been done.
 Goodby WordPress and hello Github pages!
 Other the last 10 years Logit Blog has been hosted on a small hosting provider in the Netherlands running WordPress.
 On my site I have experiences a lot of errors and even crashes of my entire site when upgrading plugins or to the latest version of WordPress.
 I'm done with that, so time to move on!
-This blog post will share some details and information how I moved not only Logit Blog but also GO-EUC to Github.
+This blog post will share some details and information how I moved not only Logit Blog but also GO-EUC to Github pages.

 ## What are the benefits of Github pages?
 There are couple benefits when moving to Github pages, the first I want to highlight is performance.
 Github pages is based on Jekyll which is a engine to generate static websites or blogs.
 This result in a website that load very fast, as the content is static.
 As Github has a content distribution network the website is always served from the closed location, resulting in a fast experience.